BY LAWS OF THE RED RIVER RIFLE AND PISTOL CLUB

 The object of this organization shall be the encouragement of organized rifle and pistol shooting among the citizens of the United States and our community, with the view toward a better knowledge on the part of such citizens of the safe handling and proper use and care of firearms, as improved marksmanship and to provide a legal and safe place to shoot.
 It shall be our further object and purpose to forward the development of those characteristics of honesty, good fellowship, self discipline, team play and self reliance which are the essentials of good sportsmanship and the foundation of true patriotism.

-Any citizen of the United States 18 years of age or over may become a member of this organization, may vote on the Officers after subscribing to the following pledge, and upon payment of the annual dues, agreeing to follow all range/safety rules and signing the RRRPC release form.
+Any citizen of the United States 18 years of age or over may become a member of this organization, may vote on the Officers after subscribing to the following pledge, and upon payment of the annual dues, agreeing to follow all range/safety rules and club Standard Operating Procedures (SOP’s) and signing the RRRPC release form.
 Membership in the club ends December 31st of each year.

 THE CLUB PLEDGE